cloudblue/connect-eaas-core/docs/tutorials/anvilapp/develop.md

     pass
 ```

-## Declare the Anvil application class in your pyproject.toml file
+## Add anvil application class in `pyproject.toml`

-Your extension will be executed by the EaaS runtime called [Connect Extension Runner](https://github.com/cloudblue/connect-extension-runner).
+Your hub integration extension will be executed by the EaaS runtime called [Connect Extension Runner](https://github.com/cloudblue/connect-extension-runner).

-The runner uses setuptools entrypoints to discover the features that your extensions implements, so we have to modify our **pyproject.toml** add an entrypoint for our Anvil application:
+This runner uses setuptools entrypoints to discover features that are provided by your extensions.
+Thus, it is required to modify the **pyproject.toml** file and add an entrypoint for your Anvil application:

 ```toml hl_lines="13 14"